selim-ba/computer-vision/GANs.md

 Now, the discriminator, which is also a multilayer perceptron $D(x,\theta_d)$, receives as input either a real data sample $x \sim p_{\text{data}}(x)$ or a generated sample $G(z)$, and outputs single scalar $D(x)$, that represents the probability that $x$ came from the real data rather than from $p_g$. $D(x) \in [0,1]$ by definition.

 ## The adversarial training
-The generator and the discriminator are trained simultaneously in a two-player minmax game with the value function $V(G,D)$.
+The generator and the discriminator are trained simultaneously in a two-player minmax game with the value function $V(D,G)$.

 The discriminator D is trained to maximize the probability of assigning the correct label to both training examples $x$ and samples from G (i.e. G(z), i.e. $x_{\text{fake}}$).
 In other terms, the discriminator tries to correctly classify inputs as real or fake.